 Zaha Hadid Design

-The collection is in collaboration with the Zaha Hadid Gallery NYC Pop-Up, which is currently on view at the High Line.
-All products will also be on view at the gallery, but the Zaha Hadid Collection will only be available for purchase at 10 Corso Como New York while supplies last.
+Select pieces from the collection are also currently on view at the Zaha Hadid Gallery: NYC Pop-Up at the High Line Nine.
+The collection will only be available for purchase at 10 Corso Como New York while supplies last.

 Private Dining and Events